Skip to main content

 Use this as your final operator-pick matrix:

-Align email with billing and records.
+3. Align email with billing and records.
 Email should match how leads become paying clients, not sit off to the side as a disconnected channel.
-What matters: before you lock anything into your ops notes, use Add current pricing/fees after verification rather than copying stale figures from reviews.
+What matters: before you lock anything into your ops notes, mark current pricing and fees as pending provider or finance-record verification rather than copying stale figures from reviews.
 The real check is whether your records can show where a contact came from and which automations should start or stop.
 If you have not built the acquisition side yet, read How to Build an Email List for Your Freelance Business.

 If you want a second set of eyes on your setup, Talk to Gruv.